ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

-One or both of the old records may be dummy, if only one old actual record is desired, or if new records are to be created "from nothing".
+One or both of the old records may be dummy, if only one old actual record is desired, or if new records are created "from nothing".
 One or both of the new records may be dummy, if only one new actual record is desired, or if old records just have to be consumed.